 \subsection{Results Analysis}

-\textbf{Evaluation by Choice Questions in English Tasks.} The top-1 accuracy of completing each selection task and show the performance of several models in Table \ref{en-bench}.
-Overall, compared with open-source language models including LLAMA3 and QWEN, the state-of-the-art closed-source large language models show impressive zero-shot performance on humor discrimination and rank tasks.
-By training on the English task instruction data designed by us, our model CLoST has a significant improvement compared with other models (such as LLAMA3-70B and GPT-4o) (with an average accuracy in diverse English benchmark increase of 4.55\% and 5.91\%).
+\textbf{Evaluation on Judgement tasks in English.} We validate the top-1 accuracy of completing each judgement task and show the performance of several models in Table \ref{en-bench}.
+Overall, compared with open-source language models such as LLaMA3, QWEN and so on, state-of-the-art closed-source LLMs exhibit impressive zero-shot performance in humor judgement tasks.
+Model trained by LoL has significantly improved compared to other models (such as LLAMA3-70B and GPT-4o).
+Specifically, the average accuracy in diverse English benchmarks has increased by 4.55\% and 5.91\% respectively.